dyson/packer-qemu-coreos-container-linux/README.md

 ```

 ## Without Makefile
-Without buidling from the Makefile you will neet to obtain the iso checksum manually (or not varify it) and also transcompile the container linux config into the ignition format before building.
+Without buidling from the Makefile you will neet to obtain the iso checksum manually (or not varify it) and also transpile the container linux config into the ignition format before building.

 ### Packer variables
 ```make